sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

       Assign `class attributes`_.
       This is a :dudir:`common option <common-options>`.

+   .. rst:directive:option:: number-lines: number (optional)
+      :type: number

+      Enable line numbers, starting from the given value or 1.
+      Corresponds to the ``linenos`` and ``lineno-start`` options.

    .. rst:directive:option:: force
       :type: no value

       Ignore minor errors on highlighting.

       .. deprecated:: 4.1
-         The ``force`` option is not part of Docutils' ``code`` directive.
+         This option is not part of Docutils' ``code`` directive and may be removed.
-         Use the :rst:dir:`code-block` directive instead.

-   .. rst:directive:option:: name: a label for hyperlink
-      :type: text

-      Define implicit target name that can be referenced by using :rst:role:`ref`.

-   .. rst:directive:option:: number-lines: number
-      :type: number

-      Enable line numbers, starting from the given value (default: 1).

-      For more formatting options such as ``:linenos:``, ``:caption:``, ``:dedent:``, or ``:emphasize-lines:``, use the
-      :rst:dir:`code-block` directive instead.

 .. rst:directive:: .. literalinclude:: filename